BitEscrow/escrow-sdk/README.md

 In terms of security, speed, and simplicity, we believe this is the best non-custodial solution for providing programmable escrow contracts on Bitcoin.

+---

 ## How to Use

-Below is a step-by-step guide on how to use the protocol in an example scenario.
+Below is a step-by-step guide on how to `negotiate`, `fund`, and `settle` a contract in an example scenario.
 This guide includes a live demo that you can run on your own machine, with no special software required.

 To run the demo, simply clone this repository, then run the following commands: